tedsteen/mbp-setup/README.md

 ## Setup the terminal

-Follow [this guide](https://gist.github.com/kevin-smets/8568070#file-iterm2-solarized-md) and then add the following plugins to `.zshrc`
+[Setup zsh + oh-my-zsh + Powerlevel10k](https://betterprogramming.pub/how-to-set-up-your-macbook-for-web-development-in-2021-a7a1f53f6462#a175) and then add the following plugins to `.zshrc`

 * `docker`
 * `git`